fritx/silent/p/2022/09/blog-setup-via-github-fork.md

 3. Open one of the index pages, for example, `p/posts.md`, and click the ✏️ (edit button)

-  ... and then add a corresponding link and a digest, like: (relative path is required)
+  ... and then add a corresponding link and a digest, like: (a relative path is required)

   ```diff
    <!-- p/posts.md -->